-Join Joseph Labrecque for an in-depth discussion in this video MovieClip and Sprite, part of Getting Started with ActionScript.
+Join Joseph Labrecque for an in-depth discussion in this video MovieClip and Sprite, part of Learning ActionScript.

 MovieClip and Sprite objects are one of the cornerstones of animation and visual …representation in ActionScript.
 In this lesson we'll examine how to use …each and the subtle differences between the two objects. …So in order to use MovieClip and Sprite, we first have to import them. …So, we import flash.display.movieclip and flash.display.sprite. …You're probably used to seeing Sprite be imported when you create a new class.…